VEZY/PlantGeom.jl/docs/src/makie_3d.md

 print(names(mtg))
 ```

-We can see that we have an attribute call `:Area`.
+We can see that we have an attribute called `:Area`.
 Let's color each organ by its area:

 ```@example 2
 viz(mtg, color = :Area)